 In the sacrificial cenote of Chichén Itzá, for example, people were thrown and left to drown there, accompanied by precious offerings of gold and jade.
 In 2008, archaeologists found the Mayans were likely sacrificing young boys and not virginal girls as previously believed.
 They were thrown alive to drown to please Chaac, or ritually skinned or dismembered before being offered to the deity

-Archeologist Guillermo de Anda from the University of Yucatan pieced together the bones of 127 bodies discovered at the bottom of one of Chichen Itza’s sacred caves and found over 80 percent were likely boys between the ages of 3 and 11.
+Archeologist Guillermo de Anda from the University of Yucatan, pieced together the bones of 127 bodies discovered at the bottom of one of Chichen Itza’s sacred caves.
+Over 80% were likely boys between the ages of 3 and 11.
 It's suspected that these children were stolen from surroundings settlements to be used as sacrifices.

-According to de Anda, "It was thought that the gods preferred small things and especially the rain god had four helpers that were represented as tiny people, so the children were offered as a way to directly communicate with Chaac".
+According to de Anda, "It was thought that the gods preferred small things, and especially the rain god who had four helpers that were represented as tiny people, so the children were offered as a way to directly communicate with Chaac."

-Despite their prayers and in some cases blood offerings it appears that the Mayan gods were not appeased and eventually the culture was decimated and the cities were abandoned to be reclaimed by the jungle.
+Despite their prayers and in some cases blood offerings, it appears that the Mayan gods were not appeased.
+Eventually the culture was decimated and the cities were abandoned to be reclaimed by the jungle.

 Source - Ananova Reuters